learn-co-curriculum/hash-iteration-collect/README.md

 ## Using `#collect`

-*Note: `#collect` is actually and alias for `#map`.
-That means the two methods can be used interchangeable, and effect the same behavior*.
+*Note: `#collect` is actually an alias for `#map`.
+That means the two methods can be used interchangeably, and effect the same behavior*.

 We use `#collect` to iterate over a collection of data, such as an array or a hash, and return a collection of the data therein.